aufasodik/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Start with just the company name for quick entry when you're researching companies, then update details later with the `edit` command!
 </div>

-### Listing all companies : `list`

-Shows a list of all companies in Cerebro.

-* Displays all companies with their details
-* Resets any active filters from previous `find` commands
-* Shows companies with their current index numbers

 ### Editing a company : `edit`